PtxDK/OV/README.md

-# OV BS
+# OV Reporsitory
-Vores Oversætter Grupperopgaver
+Our "Introduction to Compilers(OV)" Group Project.

+#### Link til Live Rapport Edit: https://www.overleaf.com/3757030hphgsx

-## How To Use Git with GitHub
+### How To Use Git with GitHub

 ###### Install Git Package on Debian
 * sudo apt-get install git-core